AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

       Self.B := new Integer'(0);
    end Child'Constructor;

-   procedure Child'Adjust (Self : in out Child; From : Root)
+   procedure Child'Assign (Self : in out Child; From : Root)
       with Super (From)
    is
    begin